How to Commission a Mural for Schools

 As a rough guide-

-The Story Time mural took 8 days to complete (8- 9 hours a day) at a cost of £3260 (this included all material costs and 3 initial designs)
+The Story Time mural took 8 days to complete (8- 9 hours a day) at a cost of £3260 (this included all material costs and 3 initial designs, plus visits to the school to involve the children)

 I look forward to hearing from you soon.